-Building a birdhouse (or small aviary), is an excellent way to gain confidence in construction skills and develop a working rapport with your partner.
-The average birdhouse can be built within an hour or two, and they’re fun to decorate and personalise.
+Building a birdhouse (or small aviary) is an excellent way to gain confidence in construction skills and develop a working rapport with your partner.
+The average birdhouse can be built within an hour or two, and they’re fun to decorate and personalize.
 Your feathered friends will appreciate them as well, and there is always something well-dressed about a yard that features a unique birdhouse or two.

 After you have successfully completed your birdhouse, you can then move on to something bigger.
 The next project that you and your partner can tackle together could be a storage shed.
 Although much bigger than a birdhouse, DIY shed kits are relatively easy to put together, and they’re an object that will come in handy in any household.

 Most storage sheds are multipurpose and hold a number of items, but you can pick custom-designed sheds to suit your particular needs.
-For instance, you may need a standard garden storage shed, or a hobby room or quiet workshop.
-You can add workbenches, windows and skylights, choose a colour for the shed and add shelving.
+For instance, you may need a standard garden storage shed, or a hobby room, or a quiet workshop.
+You can add workbenches, windows, and skylights, choose a colour for the shed and add shelving.

 Alan Drake a Cheap Sheds customer shared her story about how building a Cheap Shed Aviary with her husband-to-be just before the wedding